out-of-tree/out-of-tree/README.md

 ### "I just want to see how it works"

-If you already have Go, Qemu, Vagrant and Docker installed, there's cross-platform installation checklist:
+If you already have Go, Qemu and Docker installed, there's cross-platform installation checklist:

     $ go get github.com/jollheef/out-of-tree
     $ cd $GOPATH/src/github.com/jollheef/out-of-tree/tools/qemu-debian-img/